tedbrandston/tedbrandston.github.io/Balancing where my time and attention goes.md

 so that covers at least part of when to relax (when I'm feeling various kinds of depleted) and maybe points toward a framework for choosing how to relax .

 ## habit
+but but what is it that's leaving me tired? and can I tackle some of my work/reast balance from that end?

+just as if I'm physically tired a lot of the time exercise could help build my muscles and over time leave me feeling like I have more energy, if I'm mentally tired perhaps I should be " working out " to give me more mental stamina.
+I know people say  "the brain is like a muscle" and... it is and it's not.
+Yes, it seems like if you use your brain for a specific task repeatedly you'll get better at doing that task, but there is no rote set of exercises you can do (as far as I know) that will, across the board, leave you with " more mental stamina".

+still, if I push myself to do more work and feels comfortable over time I should have an easier time doing that work, right? well, unfortunately if you push through feeling tired over and over you get better at _that_. pushing through can become the default, a habit, and you can end up not resting enough.

 I don't know where this other thing fits in: